numbats/learnr/chapters/chapter8.md

 ---
-title: 'Chapter 8: R Markdown Basics'
+title: 'Chapter 8: R Markdown basics'
 description: This chapter will teach you the basics of R Markdown and how it can make your student life easlier.
 prev: /chapter7